John-J-Russell/eecs448-ClockProject2/README.md

 Adding more features [timer, stopwatch, calendar, and zoom] to this clock project.
 Our team is Alec Knutsen, Yarden Tamir, John Russell, and Cesar Avalos.

+The entry point of this program is frontend.html